-The Code should be strengthened, both in the ?sexual material? and in the ?harm and offence? sections.
-A much more precautious approach should be taken, with the emphasis being upon proving that harm is not likely to result from material shown, rather than allowing for excuses such as ?editorial justification?.
+a) The code should be strengthened in the "sexual material" and "harm and offence" sections.
+A much more careful approach should be taken with the emphasis on proving that harm is not likely as a result of showing such material.